 They do not disconnect from the people at work and keep interacting with them, trying to find out how is it going in their absence.

 If something goes amiss or not as they planned while they are on holiday, they immediately start worrying and planning to get back to work.

 For them, there is no such thing as sitting back and enjoying the stillness.
-Researchers found that people, even if they believe they should take things easy, generally prefer to remain busy.
+Researchers found (Idleness Aversion and the Need for Justifiable Busyness) that people, even if they believe they should take things easy, generally prefer to remain busy.

 “Life is what happens while you are making other plans.” — John Lennon

 These excessively busy people race from year to year, nose deep in work, until they hit an existential crisis and are forced to question their whole past, think hard about their mortality, and what meaningful things they have accomplished.

 Coming out of the crisis, they realize that work is not everything about human life.
 They stop being incredibly busy thereafter and tend to treat work as a source of happiness along with sustenance.